The Cost of Failure: On The Complexity of Recampaigning under Fixed Districts

+and for each $(c, D_i) \in E$, let $w(c, D_i) = \pi(i, c)$.
 Since $\cale$ satisfies the {\rm \textsc{1-Winner}} condition, it takes polynomial time to check if a pair $(c, D_i)$ should be in $E$, and thus $G$ is polynomial-time computable.
 Our algorithm then computes a minimum-cost maximal matching $M$ of $G$.
 If $\card{M} = \card{A}$ and $w(M) \leq B$, then the algorithm accepts.
 Otherwise, the algorithm rejects.

 This works because there is a solution to the $\cale\dd\$\crc{1}$ problem on input $(\cald, A)$ if and only if $G$ has a maximal matching of size $\card{A}$ with weight at most $B$.
 Thus our algorithm runs in polynomial time and is correct. \end{proof}